produnis/quarto-timer/README.md

 ## Usage

-If you want to add a timer, use the following code snippet into your qmd-File:
+If you want to add a timer, use the following code snippet in your `qmd`-File:

 ```
 <div id="UNIQUE-ID"></div>